rolfschmidt/Rolfs-TableSearch/README.md

 To use the endpoints you will need a admin with the permissions `admin.table_search`.

-**Note:: Do only use this package with PostgresSQL.
+**Note: Do only use this package with PostgresSQL.
 There will be no MySQL support anymore, since it already deprecated.**

 ## Todo / Ideas